devjclosterman/devjclosterman/README.md

 Coming Soon!
 DesertForgedAi.com, I am very excited for this release!

 <br />
 I'm a Passionate Developer based in Tucson, Arizona.
-I like Building stuff.
+I like building stuff.
 <div>
   <p style="font-size: 16px; text-align: center;">Welcome!</p>
   <p>For the past year, I have been learning LLMs and AI automation, so regretfully, you see a huge gap in my commits.
 Now that I have sharpened my skills, I will do my best to get a Green Dot Every Day!
 I love coding, tech is so broad, and there is so much to learn.
 I know how important GitHub is.</p>